-The Giant Cheetah (Acinonyx pardinensis), belonged to the same genus as our modern day Cheetah (Acinonyx jubatus), and probably looked very similar, but it was much bigger.
+The Giant Cheetah (Acinonyx pardinensis) belonged to the same genus as our modern-day Cheetah (Acinonyx jubatus) and probably looked very similar, but it was much bigger.

-The Giant Cheetah was also adapted to fast running, but there’s some debate on whether it could run as fast as the modern Cheetah, due to its larger weight, which, according to some, probably made it somewhat slower.
+At around 120-150 kgs (265-331 lbs), it was as large as an African lioness and was able to take on larger prey than its delicate modern-day counterpart.
+The Giant Cheetah was also adapted to fast running, but there’s some debate on whether it could run as fast as the modern Cheetah due to its heavier weight, which, according to some, probably made it somewhat slower.

 Xenosmilus is a relative to Smilodon (the ever famous “sabertoothed tiger”), but instead of having long, blade-like fangs, it had shorter and thicker teeth.
-All of its teeth (not only the canines) had serrated edges to cut through flesh, and were more like the teeth of a shark or a carnivorous dinosaur, than the teeth of modern day cats.
+All of its teeth (not only the canines) had serrated edges to cut through flesh and were more like the teeth of a shark or a carnivorous dinosaur than the teeth of modern-day cats.

-Jaguars today are rather smallish cats if compared to lions or tigers; they usually average 60-100 kgs (132-220lbs), and the largest males (recorded from South America) were around 150 kgs (330lbs), about the size of an African lioness.
-In prehistoric times, however, both North and South America were home to gigantic jaguars, belonging to the same species as modern day jags (Panthera onca) but much bigger.
+Jaguars today are rather smallish cats if compared to lions or tigers; they usually average 60-100 kgs (132-220 lbs), and the largest males (recorded from South America) were around 150 kgs (330 lbs), about the size of an African lioness.
+In prehistoric times, however, both North and South America were home to gigantic jaguars, belonging to the same species as modern-day jags (Panthera onca) but much bigger.

 These giant jaguars also had longer limbs and tails than jaguars living today; scientists believe that jaguars used to be open plain denizens, but that competition with American lions and other big cats forced them to adapt to more forested environments, where they developed their modern short-legged appearance.

-Giant prehistoric jaguars were about the size of a fully grown lion or tiger, and were probably several times stronger, with a much stronger bite.
+Giant prehistoric jaguars were about the size of a fully grown lion or tiger and were probably several times stronger, with a much stronger bite.

 There are two subspecies of prehistoric giant jaguars known to date; Panthera onca augusta, from North America, and Panthera onca messembrina, from South America (also known as the Patagonian panther).
-Both of them were active during the Pleistocene period, but went extinct about 11.000 years ago, during the last Ice Age.
+Both of them were active during the Pleistocene period but went extinct about 11.000 years ago, during the last Ice Age.

 It was one of the most dangerous and powerful predators during the last Ice Age in Europe, and there is evidence that it was feared, and perhaps worshiped, by prehistoric humans.
 Plenty of cave paintings and a few statuettes have been found depicting the Cave Lion.
-Interestingly, these show the animal as having no mane; barely a ruff around the neck sometimes, as in modern day tigers.
+Interestingly, these show the animal as having no mane, barely a ruff around the neck sometimes, as in modern-day tigers.

-Despite Smilodon’s fame as the classic “sabertooth tiger”, its short tail and different body proportions were very different from an actual tiger.
+Despite Smilodon’s fame as the classic “sabertooth tiger,” its short tail and different body proportions were very different from an actual tiger.

 Machairodus kabir probably looked somewhat like the gigantic “sabertooth tiger” in the film 10.000 B.C, although sadly, it went extinct during the Miocene period, long before the appearance of humans.

-Often called the largest cat of all times, the American lion or Panthera atrox, is probably the best known of all prehistoric cats after Smilodon.
+Often called the largest cat of all times, the American lion or Panthera atrox is probably the best known of all prehistoric cats after Smilodon.

-It lived in both North and South America (from Alaska to Peru) during the Pleistocene epoch, and went extinct 11,000 years ago, at the end of the last Ice Age.
+It lived in both North and South America (from Alaska to Peru) during the Pleistocene epoch and went extinct 11,000 years ago, at the end of the last Ice Age.
 Most scientists believe that the American Lion was a gigantic relative to modern lions, perhaps even belonging to the same species (in which case the correct name would be Panthera leo atrox).

-However, others are not so sure, and suggest that the American lion, although closely related to the lion, was a separate species and probably looked quite different on the outside.
-Recently, it was suggested that the American lion was probably more similar to the jaguar.
+However, others are not so sure and suggest that the American Lion, although closely related to the lion, was a separate species and probably looked quite different on the outside.
+Recently, it was suggested that the American Lion was probably more similar to the jaguar.

-The ever popular “sabertooth tiger”, Smilodon is one of the most famous prehistoric predators, and also one of the most formidable.
+The ever-popular “sabertooth tiger,” Smilodon, is one of the most famous prehistoric predators and also one of the most formidable.

-However, the South American species Smilodon populator dwarfed both of them, weighing 300 kgs (661lbs) on average and reaching up to 500 kgs (1102lbs) when fully grown!
+However, the South American species Smilodon populator dwarfed both of them, weighing 300 kgs (661 lbs) on average and reaching up to 500 kgs (1102 lbs) when fully grown!

-Smilodon was not as agile as modern day big cats, but it was immensely powerful, with thicker, stronger limbs and neck than modern day cats, and particularly long claws to hold on to prey.
-Its fangs could reach 30 cms (12″) in length, and were perfect for causing mortal injury to mammoths, ground sloths and possibly any large animal unlucky enough to be ambushed by this super predator.
+Smilodon was not as agile as modern-day big cats, but it was immensely powerful, with thicker, stronger limbs and neck than modern-day cats, and particularly long claws to hold on to prey.
+Its fangs could reach 30 cms (12″) in length and were perfect for causing mortal injury to mammoths, ground sloths, and possibly any large animal unlucky enough to be ambushed by this super predator.

-Smilodon went extinct 10,000 years ago, meaning it encountered humans, and probably hunted them once in a while.
-But perhaps the most amazing thing about Smilodon, is that it is the only prehistoric cat known to have caused the extinction of an entire species.
+Smilodon went extinct 10,000 years ago, meaning it encountered humans and probably hunted them once in a while.
+But perhaps the most amazing thing about Smilodon is that it is the only prehistoric cat known to have caused the extinction of an entire species.
 The victim was another formidable predator, the saber-toothed marsupial or marsupial relative known as Thylacosmilus.

-This beast ruled South America for millions of years, until the sea levels became lower and North America became connected to South America.
+This beast ruled South America for millions of years until the sea levels became lower and North America became connected to South America.